 Does the Mill Creek Farm offer programs for school groups?

-We offer sliding scale educational field trips for school groups.
-The trips often consist of 1/2-1 hour tours of the farm and facilities coupled with discussion and a question and answer session.
+We offer educational field trips for school groups.
+The trips often consist of a 1 hour tour of the farm and facilities coupled with discussion and a question and answer session.
 If the group has more time, we either facilitate an on-farm task, and the students benefit from hand-on learning, or we work with the teachers ahead of time to create a specialized lesson in relation to their in-class work, i.e. plants’ root systems or urban land use.
 We encourage classrooms to come for multiple visits to be able to build on their knowledge and have them feel more comfortable at the farm.
 It is really great when they can come for fall and spring visits to see the land in different seasonal phases.